Day 3 – Shinjuku Gyoen

 A small lantern in the “Upper Pond”

-The park consists of several, differently laid out parts.
-The Japanese garden, located more to the west, is very typical for this type of garden design, composed of many small islets and bridges.
-In the center is the Taiwanese pavilion, built in 1924 for the wedding of Emperor Hirohito.
-This pavilion is modeled after the Taiwanese Chinese style that was popular at the time.
-The carved ceiling beams are particularly impressive!
+The park consists of several sections, each with a different design.
+The Japanese garden, located toward the west, is composed of small islets connected by bridges.
+At the center stands the Taiwanese Pavilion, built in 1924 for Emperor Hirohito‘s wedding.
+The pavilion is modeled after the Taiwanese Chinese style that was popular at the time, with particularly impressive carved ceiling beams.

-I sat down on a bench at the pavilion and closed my eyes for a few minutes.
-Listening to the rustling wind in the bamboo while the sun warmed me up felt simply amazing.
+I sat down on a bench near the pavilion and closed my eyes for a few minutes.
+Listening to the wind rustling through the bamboo while the sun warmed me felt simply amazing.
 Finally, a day with good weather!
-I took the opportunity to research the evening program (a Kabuki play) and booked a ticket for a tourist performance on the spur of the moment.
+I took the opportunity to research my evening plans—a Kabuki play—and booked a ticket for a tourist performance on the spur of the moment.

-The English Garden is laid out extensively and lavishly.
-It was too early in the year for most of the flowers and trees there.
-In the Formal Garden in the eastern part, spring was not yet there as well.
-The latter is reminiscent of the French Baroque gardens.
-In the summer, many roses bloom here, including some rarities.
+The English Garden is laid out extensively and lavishly, though it was too early in the year for most of the flowers and trees.
+Spring hadn’t yet arrived in the Formal Garden in the eastern part either.
+The latter is reminiscent of French Baroque gardens and blooms with many roses in summer, including some rare varieties.

 The Greenhouse